neoncrypto/fam_detailing/index.md

 <!---------------------------| PROPOSED BUSINESS STRUCTURE |--------------------------->
-## 💼 3.
+## 💼3.
 Proposed Business Structure

 The business LLC and related accounts can be kept in the investor's name with the manager having no access or can be worked out before launching.
 The following structure leaves the investor doing very minimal work and having control over the company while the manager does a majority of the work and no legal control of the business.

 <img src="https://i.ibb.co/GfSsLLsZ/work-time-involvement-chart.png" alt="Work Time Involvement Chart" style="width:100%;max-width:600px;">

-- **Investor:** Holds business and accounts under self.
-Transfers ownership of business to oldest child once the child comes to age.
+- **Investor:** Full control of company.
+Transfers control to oldest child once child is of adult age (if successful).
-- **Manager:** Launches, manages and performs all labor for business.
-Sales, customer service, training, marketing, labor, etc.
+- **Manager:** Launches, manages and performs all labor for business including sales, customer service, training, marketing, labor, etc.
-- **Workers:** Learns about business, marketing, customer service, hard work and helps with labor whenever possible.
+- **Workers:** Learns business and related tasks like marketing, customer service, etc. Also performs labor when possible.

 <br>

 <!---------------------------| SERVICES & PRICING |--------------------------->
-### 👨‍🔧🏷️ Services & Pricing
+### 👨‍🔧🏷️Services & Pricing

 Proposed pricing for car, SUV and truck detailing as well as ceramic coating services.